isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-bees-vs-wasps-vs-hornets.markdown

 **Wasp:**
 Wasps are more aggressive than bees but not as aggressive as hornets.
 Like others in the Vespidae family, they can sting several times, each time withdrawing their stinger from the victim.
-[Wasps may also sting](https://www.healthline.com/health/wasp-sting)
-- they usually sting when provoked or defending their nests.
+[Wasps may also sting](https://www.healthline.com/health/wasp-sting) -Â they usually sting when provoked or defending their nests.
 **Hornet:**
 Hornets are very quick at stinging.
 They will sting at the slightest provocation.
 They belong to the Vespidae family, whose stingers are not barbed.
 That means they can sting several times because of the ability to withdraw their stinger.
 A hornet sting inflicts a lot of pain and can sometimes lead to fatal allergic reactions in some individuals.